Tooth Crowns in The Village of Cross Keys

 What Can I Expect During the Crown-Fitting Process?

-The crown-fitting process usually involves two visits to our dental office in Baltimore.
+The crown-fitting process usually involves two visits to our dental office in The Village of Cross Keys.
 You might need more, however, if your teeth need extra preparation.
 This might be necessary if, for example, a cavity has damaged the pulp of your teeth, requiring root canals.

 The dental crown procedure starts with an assessment of your teeth to make sure that they can support crowns.
 Our dentists will file the affected teeth and make impressions that a lab will use to create the made-to-order crown.
 They’ll also give you prefabricated ones to wear while the lab gets the permanent ones ready.
 At your second appointment, they’ll secure each tooth cap and make sure that they fit comfortably.